Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-version/README.md

 Checks the installed Apache httpd version against the endoflife.date API and alerts if the version is end-of-life or if newer major, minor, or patch releases are available.
 By default, alerts 30 days before the official EOL date.
 The offset is configurable.

+**Important Notes:**

+* Runs on all systems where the Apache binary is named either `httpd` or `apache2`
+* Must run on the Apache httpd server itself to detect the installed version

 **Data Collection:**

 * Detects the installed Apache httpd version by running `httpd -v` (RHEL) or `apache2 -v` (Debian-based systems)